Courteenhall

-Courteenhall is a village 5 mi south of the county town of Northampton, in the shire county of Northamptonshire, England, and about 66 mi north of London.
+Courteenhall is a village 5 mi south of the county town of Northampton, in the ceremonial county of Northamptonshire, England, and about 66 mi north of London.
 The population of the civil parish was 122 at the 2011 census.
 The village is located in a cul-de-sac.

 Governance

-The village is in South Northamptonshire, and is part of Blisworth and Roade ward.
-It is within the Northamptonshire County Council area.
-From the 2010 general election it is in the new parliamentary constituency of South Northamptonshire (previously Northampton South).
+The village is in West Northamptonshire, and is part of Towcester and Roade ward.
+Since the 2010 general election it has been in the parliamentary constituency of South Northamptonshire (previously Northampton South).

 Location

 The M1 motorway between junctions 14 and 15 passes to the northeast of the village, and junction 15 is just 1 mile distant.
 The main part of the village is on a no-through route.
 Courteenhall Parish has its own independent Parish Meeting which usually meets twice a year.
 It shares a rector with Roade, Ashton, Collingtree and Hartwell.

 Facilities

 The parish had a population of less than 100 in 2003, has no facilities other than a church and relies on the nearby village of Roade for shops, schools and other services.
 The post office in Courteenhall, which opened in 1883, closed in February 1996.